-- To model forward and inverse kinematics for major robotic configuration - To simulate pick and place operation using an industrial robot k.
-Project Management and Finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to ones own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+- To model forward and inverse kinematics for major robotic configuration - To simulate pick and place operation using an industrial robot

-m.
-Analyze, design and develop electro mechanical system using contemporary tools n.
+- e.
+Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations. - k.
+Project Management and Finance: Demonstrate knowledge and understanding of the engineering and management principles and apply these to ones own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - m.
+Analyze, design and develop electro mechanical system using contemporary tools - n.
 Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation.